Tracked changes

 OpenAI's current pricing ladder now shows Free, Go, Plus, Pro, Business, and Enterprise, which gives ChatGPT a clearer low-friction upgrade path before buyers jump to Plus or a governed workspace.

-Buyer impact: ChatGPT is easier to justify for price-sensitive individual rollout and for teams that want a softer on-ramp before deciding whether Plus or Business is worth standardizing.
+Buyer impact: ChatGPT is easier to defend for price-sensitive individual rollout and for teams that want a softer on-ramp before deciding whether Plus or Business is worth standardizing.

 OpenAI's current Business offer combines shared workspace controls, connectors to external apps, and Codex access rather than forcing teams to stitch together separate AI products.

-Buyer impact: Mixed-role teams can now justify ChatGPT as one broader workspace purchase instead of buying one chat tool for knowledge work and another coding tool for technical users.
+Buyer impact: Mixed-role teams can now justify ChatGPT as one workspace-wide purchase instead of buying one chat tool for knowledge work and another coding tool for technical users.

 OpenAI introduced GPT-5.4 mini and nano with cheaper token pricing and made them available in the API, Codex, and ChatGPT ecosystem around the flagship GPT-5.4 launch.

-Buyer impact: The OpenAI stack now has a cleaner step-down path below GPT-5.4, which matters for buyers comparing premium ChatGPT access against specialist tools or lower-cost suite bundles.
+Buyer impact: The OpenAI stack now has a clearer step-down path below GPT-5.4, which matters for buyers comparing premium ChatGPT access against specialist tools or lower-cost suite bundles.

 OpenAI positioned GPT-5.4 as the new flagship family across ChatGPT, Codex, and API workflows, with stronger published scores on GPQA Diamond, HLE with tools, and computer-use benchmarks.